 Where do you work now?
 Tell us about your research

 Presently I work at NCBS and am a freelance genomics/ bioinformatics consultant for Penn State University.

 I work in wildlife population genomics.
 Generally I address questions about how to manage endangered populations.
 I also try to understand evolution.
 For all these tasks I have to solve issues like small sample sizes, lack of tools and resources, lack of data and many more.

 I had to gain lots of skills with computers.
-I work with really big biological datasets the computer skills we acquire in schools and college do not help much.
-However, I attended several workshops and read of lot of manuals of software.
+I work with really big biological datasets.
+Hence, the computer skills we acquire in schools and college do not help much.
+However, I attended several workshops and read of lot of manuals on software.

 There is also a lot of physical labor that is required for field work, so staying fit is very necessary.